ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 - Child is a biological, adopted, foster or step child to reference person
     * Assign reference person
 - Child is any other relative to reference person (NOT roommate/housemate or other nonrelative)
-    * Assign a relative of the reference person (anyone who is NOT a roommate/housemate or other nonrelative in the same house) who is between 20 and 45 years older than the child.
+    * Assign a relative of the reference person (anyone who is NOT a roommate/housemate or other nonrelative in the same house) who is between 18 and 45 years older than the child.
 If there are multiple, assign at random.
     * If there is not a relative of the appropriate age available, assign the reference person
 - Child is non-relative (roommate or other nonrelative) to reference person
-    * Assign another non-relative of the reference person (roommate/housemate or other nonrelative in the same house) who is between 20 and 45 years older than the child.
+    * Assign another non-relative of the reference person (roommate/housemate or other nonrelative in the same house) who is between 18 and 45 years older than the child.
 If there are multiple, assign at random.
     * If there is not a non-relative of the appropriate age available, assign to a non-relative who is older than 18 (select at random if multiple)
     * If there are no non-relatives 18 or older, make "N/A"
 - Child is the reference person
-    * If someone has a defined parent (or parent-in-law) relationship, assign them as guardian
+    * If someone has a defined parent (or parent-in-law) relationship, assign them as guardian.
+If there is >1, assign one at random.
-    * Otherwise, assign another relative (anyone who is NOT a roommate/housemate or other nonrelative in the same house) who is between 20 and 45 years older than the child.
+    * Otherwise, assign another relative (anyone who is NOT a roommate/housemate or other nonrelative in the same house) who is between 18 and 45 years older than the child.
 If there are multiple, assign at random.
     * If there are no other relatives in the house, make "N/A"
+- Child is the spouse of the reference person
+    * Make "N/A"

 This can be seen visually in the flowchart below: